 You can confirm the active group membership for the current user by running the command:

-Begin the process by entering:
+Begin by entering:

 sudo lxd init